sa-diq/employee_attrition/README.md

 As reported earlier, the target variable is highly imbalance.
 In imbalanced datasets, the majority class tends to dominate the learning process.
 As a result, the model may become biased towards predicting the majority class, leading to poor performance on the minority class.
 This is particularly problematic when the minority class is of interest, which in our case is the employees that left.
 To handle this imbalance, the Synthetic Minority Oversampling Technique (SMOTE) was employed.
 SMOTE is specifically designed to increase the representation of the minority class by generating synthetic examples.
 The technique was applied on the training data alone.

 #### Model Development
 Utilized Logistic Regression model to build predictive models for employee attrition.
+Logistic regression is used to predict the likelihood of a categorical dependent variable.
+Logistic regression outputs the probability that the class will be equal to 1. <br>
 Four models were built:
 +	Model 1: Unbalanced data with all features
 +	Model 2: Unbalanced data with the 22 selected features
 +	Model 3: Balanced data with all features